AdobeXD/plugin-samples/tutorials/quick-start-panel/index.md

 };
 ```

 The above code exports an object with a `panels` property.
-The value of `panels` is also an object with a property that matched the `panelId` from your manifest, in this case `enlargeRectangle`.
+The value of `panels` is also an object with a property that matches the `panelId` from your manifest, in this case `enlargeRectangle`.

 Finally, `enlargeRectangle` is an object containing your panel lifecycle methods.
-Note that the `show` and `hide` lifecycle methods are required for your panel plugin, while the `update` method is optional.
+Note that the `show` lifecycle methods is required for all panel plugins, while the `hide` and `update` methods are optional.

 ### 5. Run your plugin